termon/placement-handbook/src/pages/recruit/student.md

 - Review your placement journal and placement work summary
 - Discuss your work and progress
 - Listen to any issues highlighted and attempt to resolve where possible
-- Discuss your performance with your line manager and any issues high-lighed
+- Discuss your performance with your line manager and any issues highlighted
 - Assess your achievement of the Placement Competencies
 - Give you feedback on your performance and progress